leonhart81/DatabaseCsvTablesAnalyzer/README.md

 This project is written in eclipse IDE.

 Trying to pull and push the master branch on github without re-entering the passphrase everytime :).

+This sentence was written on the train to Taipei when the network is not available :((.